 INJURED?
 Seek medical attention ASAP.
-The nearest medical facility is Overlook Medical Center, 1000 Galloping Hill Road, Union.
+The student health center is an appropriate place for care of non-life-threatening injuries.
+After hours, go to Overlook Medical Center, 1000 Galloping Hill Road, Union.
 If you or your colleague are seriously hurt, bleeding profusely, or cannot stand or walk to help, dial 911 for emergency assistance.
-On campus, 911 will go to campus dispatch; on a cell phone, identify your location (Kean University, STEM Building, Union, NJ) so they can put you through to appropriate local emergency personnel.
+On campus, 911 will go to campus dispatch; on a cell phone, identify your location (Kean University, Union, NJ) so they can put you through to appropriate local emergency personnel.